Mission Mini-Grants Program

 Mission Mini-Grants

-These Mini-Grants are coordinated with Providence College: Our Catholic & Dominican Mission, a text authored by the Office of Mission & Ministry that introduces and reflects on our Catholic and Dominican mission.
+This initiative is also coordinated with Providence College: Our Catholic & Dominican Mission, a text authored by the Office of Mission & Ministry that introduces and reflects on our Catholic and Dominican mission.
 We invite applicants to engage creatively with this text in the creation of their proposals.
 Especially for those who might be new to our Catholic & Dominican mission, this text is an excellent support for exploring mission engagement.
-Should you need a copy of the book, please reach out to Bob Pfunder, associate vice president for mission and ministry, at rpfunder@providence.edu.
+Should you need a copy of the book, please reach out to Bob Pfunder, Associate Vice President for Mission and Ministry, at rpfunder@providence.edu.

 All PC students, faculty, and staff are invited to apply.
 Priority will be given to collaborations across departments, offices, and student organizations.
 We also encourage efforts that involve collaboration between students, faculty, and staff.

-These mini-grants align with three mission focus areas and support innovative and sustainable initiatives:
+All Mission Mini-Grants align with one or more of three mission focus areas in support of innovative and sustainable initiatives:

 Please Note: Applicants may receive no more than one mini-grant per academic year.